In This Article

 The eye-catching blue of this new makeup remover is naturally derived from chamomile flowers during the distillation process.
 The soothing blue chamomile (also known as azulene) helps to calm and refresh the skin and relieve environmental stress while the formula works hard to gently dissolve makeup and take off the day.

-This product features 93% organic chamomile tincture extract using a patented extraction technique that purifies toxins from herbs without destroying active ingredients.
+This product features 93 percent organic chamomile tincture extract using a patented extraction technique that purifies toxins from herbs without destroying active ingredients.
 The extract supports the skin's blood flow and circulation, revitalizing dull skin and boosting the skin's vitality levels for a more balanced complexion and texture.

 Knowing that chamomile can be so beneficial to the eye area, it's no surprise that there's an eye oil derived from the ingredient.
 The lightweight formula is designed to gently penetrate the delicate eye area—with chamomile oil soothing and reducing inflammation and minimizing puffiness, fine lines, and wrinkles.
 With regular use, the oil brightens eyes and reveals a more supple tone.